EricZinda/docsproto/devhowto/devhowtoSimpleQuestions.md

 # Prints:
 File(name=file1.txt, size=2000000)
 ~~~
 Note that we have a subtle bug in our implementation of `default_quantifier`: we are not yet paying attention to `NUM: sg`.
 If there were two large files, they would both get returned in this implementation.
-Really, they should return a failure since the premise of "which file" is wrong, since there are multiple of them.
+Really, they should return a failure since the premise of "which file" is wrong (since there are multiple of them).
 We'll address that once we get to the section on how to handle plurals.